Intranet analytics explained: metrics, apps, & best practices

 Key features

-- Custom domains and mobile-friendly design,
+- Custom domains and responsive, mobile-friendly design out of the box,

 Pros